 Anisotropy at 4x.

 Anisotropy or also known as Anisotropic Filtering, works around the texture quality, noticeably improving it.
 There’s always a bit of debate whether this should be low, but as I’ve always explained even in my previous guides, Anisotropic Filtering always makes a noticeable difference while its performance impact on modern GPU’s is negligible.
 If you have a low-end PC, you can also go with 4x; the difference isn’t that big.
+These are mostly utilized in games like CS:GO.

 Local Shadow Mesh Quality – High